 That day we got home, we fed them and showered them.
 The next day we took them to the park where they, being kids, enjoyed running up and down a little hill.
 The 4 yr old kept asking me when he was going to see his mom.
 You could see his little face getting sad every time he talked about her.
 I told him; “soon.”
-Then he hugged me with a very tight embrace that it was so hard for me to hold back my tears, I didn’t want him to see me cry.
+Then he hugged me with a very tight embrace.
+It was so hard for me to hold back my tears.
+I didn’t want him to see me cry.
 I watched them in awe holding hands, the little girl acting protective with their younger siblings.
 When we got home, she began to feel more comfortable with us, so she started sharing stories of her town.
 She talked about how at night, they are supposed to lock all the windows with a big pole, so no one is able to open them from the outside.
 She also talked about food.
 She kept telling us how she felt so full now and that sometimes the 4 year old is the only one who eats a second meal a day because he needs it, so he can grow tall and strong.
 You could see the 4 year old’s face blushing as if feeling ashamed he has to eat a bit more than his siblings.

 The 6 year old wasn’t talking as much as his sister.
 Out of the 3, he looked more frail.
 I knew he needed more time to feel comfortable at my house.
-I spared them from any type of images on the TV about the nasty confrontations that kept still going on between activists and protesters.
+I spared them from any type of images on the TV about the nasty confrontations still going on between activists and protesters.

 That night, I asked the kids if they wanted to do something in particular, since I had to take a week off from work I was able to spend more time with them.
 The 7 year old looked at me and with the reddest face possible she asked if we could drive by Disneyland, they wanted to find out how it looked.
-That comment touched me so deeply, as I knew even though she was so young, she was aware that it would cost money they didn’t have, so she was settling with just the option to look at Disneyland from the outside.
+That comment touched me so deeply.
+I knew even though she was so young, she was aware that it would cost money they didn’t have.
+So she was settling for just the option to look at Disneyland from the outside.
 I told them we could, as long as they were able to go to bed earlier.
 The 6 year old jumped and went straight to my son and hugged him so hard and said; “thank you.”
 It was hard to keep our eyes dry in front of them.

-The next morning the subtle noises from their bedroom woke me up, it was only 7am and the 7 y/o had already made their bed and was trying to comb his little brother’s hair.
+The next morning the subtle noises from their bedroom woke me up, it was only 7am and the 7 y/o had already made their bed and was trying to comb her little brother’s hair.
 I just didn’t know how to react, I’m not used to kids being that independent at such a young age, so I told her I would finish it.
 The 6 year old was particularly chatty this time, and he was telling us he is used to get up at 5am every day to go with his dad to get fresh made bread so his mom can prepare some sort of sandwiches that she sells in the corner.
 And by the time they get back, it’s time for them to go school.

 I just didn’t know what to say.
 I finished combing his brother’s hair and I asked them if I could hug the 3 of them and they answered me with a big hug.
-I was able to score tickets for them for Disneyland and they were laughing of excitement.
-I would never forget the look in their little faces as they were handed their entry ticket.
+I was able to score tickets for them for Disneyland and they were laughing in excitement.
+I would never forget the look on their little faces as they were handed their entry ticket.
 Needless to say it was a long day for me, but the perfect day for them.
 We exited the park around 10 pm, and we had to make a short walk to the car.
 My son took us through a short cut across the parking lot, and I noticed the 7 year old stopped cold.
 I asked what was wrong and she pointed at some tourist buses parked in the front.
 She asked me if I was going to leave them there.
 I assured her we were not and they looked at me and smile and held my hand tighter.

 On our way back, the 3 of them were trying to sing different Disney songs and kept talking about every single thing they got to see.
 I only kept thinking how difficult it would be for them the day they had to leave.
 That thought almost made me regret having signed up for this.

 The next day the children woke up later than usual and went down to have breakfast.
-I just kept admiring that little 7 year old acting like a little mother to his 4 year old brother.
-It’s difficult to imagine all the things they have seen in their short life.
-As breakfast progressed, they kept getting more and more comfortable, so much that the 6 year old started talking about the day they were in the bus.
+I just kept admiring that little 7 year old acting like a little mother to her 4 year old brother.
+It’s difficult to imagine all the things they have seen in their short lives.
+As breakfast progressed, they kept getting more and more comfortable, so much so that the 6 year old started talking about the day they were in the bus.
 He told us people kept hitting the bus and throwing things at it.
-One of the officers inside told them to sing songs, but his little brother at some point got too scared that he peed on his pants.
+One of the officers inside told them to sing songs, but his little brother at some point got so scared that he peed on his pants.
 The 4 year old got really offended and started to cry out of embarrassment.
 I told him it was normal to be scared once in a while and hugged him.
 The 7 year old kept quiet but got up to hug his little brother.
 I asked her if she had been scared too and she said that they were sitting down resting their heads on their laps, but the shouting and the hitting on the bus made most of them cry.
 The 6 year old told us that when they got down from the bus, they had to cover their heads with a little blanket so the mean people would not see them.
 The 4 year old kept hugging me but started asking for his mom.
 I promised him they would see her soon.
 In the meantime, I was trying my best not to cry with them.

 I tried to change the subject because I wanted them to just be happy at the moment and forget about the atrocities going on, but the 6 year old kept talking.
-He was telling me that a friend of the family had this magazine with him one day, and there is where they saw pictures of Disneyland.
+He was telling me that a friend of the family had this magazine with him one day, and that is where they saw pictures of Disneyland.
 He said that when the friend left the magazine unattended, he ripped the page that featured the Castle and placed it under one of the beds in their little house.
 The 7 year old interrupted him saying that it was that day when they went outside to play ball in front of the house, when a car pulled over across he street.
 Their parents had taught them to come inside the house or to hide under a parked car when they thought something bad was happening.
 So when they saw the car coming to a screeching halt, they instinctively dropped to the ground and moved to the nearest parked car for cover.
 She said she was holding the 4 year old’s hand but she decided to cover his eyes instead.
 A guy jumped from the car holding some sort of a rifle and went inside the little house, it didn’t take long when he came out dragging a young man, who according to the 7 year old, was about 17/18 years old.
 Outside they kept shouting at each other while the siblings were moving underneath the car, when all of a sudden the teen tried to run away and the guy with the rifle just shot him. the shooter went to say something to him and started to kick him.
 Then, he just got into his car and drove away leaving the young man there dying.
 Neighbors started gathering and called an ambulance, but she says they sometimes don’t even come and people have to ask around for help.
 Their mother had already run outside looking for them and when she saw them, she took them inside the house.
 She told me that while they were hiding, all that she could think about was the magazine with the pictures of the Castle and people smiling.
 That is why when their parents told them they were gonna send them to America, they thought about Disneyland.

 My son asked if the children knew if any of their friends had been sent to America as well, and the 6 year old said that he didn’t think so, because in order to come you have to work really hard to save money.
 The 7 year old said she used to help cleaning a house for some lady who owns a store next to the school.
 I asked her about her house-cleaning duties because I couldn’t think of a 7 year old working as a maid.
 It was just too much.
 She said that she had to sweep the whole house, make the beds and gather all the dirty clothes and put them inside a tub with soapy water.
 But that was only after school, because before school she helps her mom making the sandwiches she sells in the corner.

 I just had to ask them how was the trip coming to America.
 They said they took a bus for days, and that a lady had been with them all the way until they arrived to Mexico.
-Once they got to Mexico, the smugglers moved them to a van with another group of people and left them on a warehouse for a few days.
-The 4 year old was quick to point out he didn’t like that, the warehouse had roaches that would crawled on top of them at night and also, they forgot to bring them food one whole day so they decided to sleep most of the day instead.
+Once they got to Mexico, the smugglers moved them to a van with another group of people and left them at a warehouse for a few days.
+The 4 year old was quick to point out he didn’t like that, the warehouse had roaches that would crawled on top of them at night and also, they forgot to bring food one whole day so they decided to sleep most of the day instead.
 The 7 year old said she felt like crying most of the time, but she didn’t want to make her siblings cry more, because they were scared.

 All I could think of was the people from Murrieta, how deplorable that adults would willingly scare these little kids that have been through enough, they’ve suffered enough trauma.